 Hence, do not miss a chance to display your talent, if you are number-driven and have a passion for analytics.

 India is the world’s largest producer of milk and milk products.
-It accounts for more than 13% of world’s total milk production.
+It accounts for more than 13% of the world’s total milk production.
 If we see the global landscape of animal husbandry, then 50% of the buffaloes and 20% percent of the cattle in the world are found in India, comprising mostly of cows and buffaloes.
 The milk produce generated in India can be classified as below:

 Considering these products which are generated from the cattle of India, a research states that Indian dairy industry will experience high growth rates in the next eight years with demand expected to reach 200 million tonnes by 2022 from 132 million tonnes in 2013.

-Reasons to MBA in Dairy Management
+Reasons to do MBA in Dairy Management

 Challenges faced by Dairy Sector of India

 These factors are self-explanatory as to why you must not leave a chance to get associated with the dairy sector of India.
-If your MBA degree from a prestigious institute, can help in bringing radical changes in the current trend of dairy farming, then you would reap the payback by generating trickledown effect in the Indian economy.
+If your MBA degree from a prestigious institute, can help in bringing radical changes in the current trend of dairy farming, then you would reap the payback by generating the trickledown effect in the Indian economy.

 Another point which you should not miss is the demand-skill gap.
-According to a recent FICCI internal research which was conducted in 2015 on skill demand in food processing industry, mentions that majority percentage of organizations are dissatisfied with the skills of the available trained manpower.
+According to a recent FICCI internal research which was conducted in 2015 on skill demand in the food processing industry, mentions that majority percentage of organizations are dissatisfied with the skills of the available trained manpower.

 This call for a change in the way things are getting organized at present.
 There are more than 800 small and big dairy plants owned by private companies and dairy federations in the country making various milk products.

 The survey report by FICCI also mentions that “The requirement of diploma holders is highest in this sector.
-If India wants to achieve specified target and match the international standard in quality control and food safety, professionals of dairy science have to be appointed.”
+If India wants to achieve the specified target and match the international standard in quality control and food safety, professionals of dairy science have to be appointed.”